-Use Locations to limit the Receivers seen on the page.

-- Select a Receiver and click the Move to icon to add devices to a Location. - Select a Location from the drop-down menu and click this icon to delete it.
+Use Locations to limit the Receivers seen on the page. - Click to add a new Location. - Select a Receiver and click the Move to icon to add devices to a Location. - Select a Location from the drop-down menu and click this icon to delete it. - Select a Location and click this icon to change the name.

-- Select a Location and click this icon to change the name. - Click to delete selected Receivers. - Click an option to have selected Receivers: - Copy & Paste: Copy settings from one Receiver and paste them to another (see Copy & Paste, page 226). - Beeper: Sound a Beep. - Reboot: Shut down and restart. - Reset to Factory: Reset all setting to the factory default.
+- Click to delete selected Receivers. - Click an option to have selected Receivers: - Copy & Paste: Copy settings from one Receiver and paste them to another (see Copy & Paste, page 205). - Beeper: Sound a Beep. - Reboot: Shut down and restart. - Reset to Factory: Reset all setting to the factory default.

 Note: The Reset to Factory function resets everything but the login information to the factory default settings.
-To reset the login information, refer to Reset All Information on page 377.
+To reset the login information, refer to Reset All Information on page 329.

-- Click to Create Receiver Group or Video Wall (page 227 & 228). - Click to set Receiver permissions (page 231). - Q Click to search for Receivers. - Click to filter Receivers shown on the page. - Elick to switch between Grid View and List View.
+- Click to Create Receiver Group or Video Wall (page 206 & 207). - Click to set Receiver permissions (page 210). - Q Click to search for Receivers. - Click to filter Receivers shown on the page. - Elick to switch between Grid View and List View.